ripgamer/SG/README.md

 ## Speed Calculation ⏱️

-The speed is calculated based on the time taken by a vehicle to pass between the two IR sensors, assuming a fixed distance of 4.5 meters between the sensors.
+The speed is calculated based on the time taken by a vehicle to pass between the two IR sensors, assuming a fixed distance of 5 cm between the sensors.
 The calculated speed is displayed on both the LCD display and the Blynk gauge.

 ## LCD Display 🖥️